Get a demo

 • Do you have tattoos?

 And hundreds more.
 But every question had a purpose.
-A role to play.

 The answers to these questions helped the two companies notice patterns around funeral trends, which led to 5 key findings of the study.
 But that wasn’t all.

-As a result, families were categorized into 7 groups (or segments), which look very different than the 6 consumer segments of the previous decade.
+As a result, consumers were categorized into 7 groups (or segments), which look very different than the 6 consumer segments of the previous decade.
 These 7 types of funeral consumers have different lifestyles, attitudes, and perceptions about funerals.

 The 7 types of funeral consumers